-It verifies you have paid withdrawals according to the method agreed to in your partnership agreement What do you do if there is a discrepancy?
+It verifies you have paid withdrawals according to the method agreed to in your partnership agreement

 Proceed with the Audit

 Note entries where corrections or future improvements are needed.

-Slide 70

-If the lots of shares transferred were identified incorrectly when the withdrawal entry was made in bivio, that will need to be fixed by your club treasurer before your taxes are filed.
-Slide 71
+For instance, if the lots of shares transferred

+were identified incorrectly when the withdrawal entry was made in bivio.

+that will need to be fixed by your club treasurer before your taxes are filed.

-If a withdrawal has been paid, and you've paid the member the wrong amount, it may be impossible to correct payment amount discrepancies because the member has left and may have already received and cashed their check.
+If a withdrawal has been paid and you've paid the member the wrong amount, it may be impossible to correct payment amount discrepancies because the member has left and may have already received and cashed their check.

 It is also almost impossible to make withdrawal payment corrections in another tax year without creating other big issues for your club.

 It will be up to your club to determine whether to pursue making corrections but do not do so until you make sure you understand all the issues this might create.
 You will probably not be able to fix past incorrect withdrawals, but, at a minimum, you will want to note discrepancies as recommendations for future improvement.

-That is the last step.
-To summarize, when you're done you will have completed these steps - Verify cash balances and number of shares of stock-start of tax year - Verify cash balances and number of shares of stock-end of tax year - Verify income received is all recorded correctly - Verify any expenses you had were recorded correctly - Verify all your stock transactions were entered correctly and that capital gains and losses are being calculated correctly - Verify member payments were entered correctly so your member accounts are being tracked correctly - Verify that any withdrawals were paid according to your club agreements and that they were recorded correctly in your records.
-Slide 73
+That was the last step.
+To summarize, when you're done you will have completed these steps:

+- Verify cash balances and number of shares of stock-at the start of the tax year - Verify cash balances and number of shares of stock-at the end of the tax year - Verify income received is all recorded correctly - Verify any expenses you had were recorded correctly - Verify all your stock transactions were entered correctly and that capital gains and losses are being calculated correctly - Verify member payments were entered correctly so your member accounts are being tracked correctly - Verify that any withdrawals were paid according to your club agreements and that they were recorded correctly in your records.